Knixd/JPVocab/README.md

 All future design must be minimalist and serve the function of language learner needs first.
 UI and UX is very important because these sites are tools whose functions are to be used over and over.

-##Future Upgrades That You Could Do
+##Future Upgrades That You Could Help With
 ####PVP
 1. The PVP battle arena needs better visuals,
 2. The Combat results and combat log need a severe visual upgrade